 Sometimes you must ask the right questions to gauge how trustworthy your advisor is.
 Some questions you can ask are:

-- How will I compensate you for your investing services?
+- How will I compensate you for your investment services?

 - Do you earn commissions on investments you sell?